oe7drt/oe7drt-hugo/content/post/2020-01-20-optimizing-png-images/index.md

 +++
-title = "Optimizing PNG Images" summary = "A quick notice about three very handy tools to optimize PNG images on the command line.
+title = 'Optimizing PNG Images' summary = '''A quick notice about three very handy tools to optimize PNG
+	images on the command line.
 They work on linux and macOS.
-Use jpegtran for JPG images." date = 2020-01-20T20:34:20+01:00 lastmod = 2020-01-23T14:39:06+01:00 tags = ["notes"]
+Use jpegtran for JPG images.''' date = 2020-01-20T20:34:20+01:00 lastmod = 2020-01-23T14:39:06+01:00 tags = ["notes"]